gmoniava/algorithms-ts/README.md

 ## Introduction

-This repository contains some questions about algorithms and their solutions in TypeScript.
+This repository contains solutions to some algorithm questions in TypeScript.

 ## Notes about the project structure